-A planting pot using Molinia caerulea and dahlias
+A late-summer pot arrangement using Molinia caerulea and dahlias

 Cottesbrooke’s head gardener Jenny Barnes combines well-established plants with bold foliage and rich colours to create a container display to help summer slide into autumn.
 Words Jenny Barnes, photographs Richard Bloom

-At Cottesbrooke, we don’t use many red and orange plants in the garden, as they can be difficult to incorporate with the softer pastel shades that seem to dominate our borders.
-There are, however, a few plants that we’ve fallen in love with over the years and just had to have.
+When I was at Cottesbrooke, we didn't use many red and orange plants in the garden, as they can be difficult to incorporate with the softer pastel shades that seem to dominate the borders.
+There are, however, a few plants that I've fallen in love with over the years and just have to have.
 As long as there is a unifying theme, in this case, the warm, autumnal colour palette, then grouping together a collection of pots is a great way of displaying a number of individual plants.

 How to achieve the look